When I took office in 2010, the County's annual budget had been increasing by about 6 percent each year.

 A few years ago, the staff in our jails had an average of 70 inmates who were on 24-hour suicide prevention checks, costing millions of dollars in overtime.
-It was also ineffective because the staff was only monitoring the inmates who were at most risk rather than providing the proper clinical intervention.
+It was also ineffective because the staff was only monitoring the inmates who were most at risk, rather than providing the proper clinical intervention.

 Our jail staff partnered with Public Health to focus on ways to address specific risks and needs for each inmate who entered the facility to better identify exactly which inmates would benefit from prevention checks.

-We reduced the number of inmates under suicide by 90 percent – from a daily average of 70 down to 7 – which reduced overtime expenses and provided our staff with more time to focus on providing treatment to those inmates who need the most help.
+We reduced the number of inmates under suicide prevention checks by 90 percent – from a daily average of 70 down to 7 – which reduced overtime expenses and provided our staff with more time to focus on providing treatment to those inmates who need the most help.

 Leveraging Existing Resources with ORCA LIFT